 From Couch to 5K (part 1)

 Over the next few months, we will be developing a series of web pages devoted to “Coaching”.
 There will be articles on beginning running, training techniques, and race preparation.
 The pages will also have links to other sites that we think provide valuable information.
 Some of these articles will appear from time to time in the Newsletter.
 We’re starting the series off with the first part of an article on starting from scratch.
-The remainder of the article should be read after you've started the program and are on your way to running your first 5K.
+The second part of this article should be read after you've started the program and are on your way to running your first 5K.

 What Do You Want?